Lukas-Netz/se-rwth.github.io/_pages/topics/State-Based-Modeling.md

 This is much better suited for behavioral refinements than the concept of ignoring messages or error handling in cases where no explicit transition is given.
-The main disadvantage of ``implicit ignoring'' is that you never know whether the specifier intended this as desired behavior or just did not care -- which is a big difference when aiming to refine the specifier's model.
+The main disadvantage of *"implicit ignoring"* is that you never know whether the specifier intended this as desired behavior or just did not care -- which is a big difference when aiming to refine the specifier's model.